This past June, my wife and I spent 15 days exploring Ecuador.

 Our new acquaintances were grade school teachers.
 They spent the past year saving up for this trip and in about a week they were headed back to the States to teach and start saving again for another trip.

-When it was my turn to answer, I told them I do a little teaching myself – on topics like pricing, lean startup, and business growth hacking – and that I basically collaborate on various projects and publish books for a living (my own and others).
+When it was my turn to answer, I told them I do a little teaching myself – on topics like pricing, product launches, and marketing / growth hacking – and that I basically collaborate on various projects and publish books for a living (my own and others).

 “What school do you teach at?” she asked.